HashSlayer/Crypto-Conductors-Guide/README.md

 * [Spearbit](https://spearbit.com/)

-Don't want to work for someone else?
-You can make [hundreds of thousands of dollars](https://code4rena.com/leaderboard/) independently using [code4rena](https://code4rena.com/) or [immunefi](https://immunefi.com/) instead 🚀

 **If you can't land a job with any of these firms, reach out to me.
 I may have work for you.**